CivicActions/ssp-toolkit/docs/ssp.md

 ### Part c)

-#### Drupal specific control support
+#### CivicActions Responsibility

-CivicActions Security team disseminates security alerts, advisories, advisories, and directives to all CivicActions internal personnel and client personnel as directed.
+CivicActions Security disseminates security alerts, advisories, advisories, and directives to all CivicActions internal personnel and client personnel as directed.